 - New Year’s Day.4

 However, only some of these covered retail workers are salaried employees.
-Most are non-exempt employees that earn an hourly rate.
+Most are non-exempt employees who earn an hourly rate.

-These workers used also to be entitled to premium pay during these holidays.
+These workers were also entitled to premium pay during these holidays.
 However, recent changes to the law phased out the premium payments and they will end on January 1, 2023.5

 In Rhode Island, many employees receive premium pay for working the following holidays: